hernandp/linkom/readme.md

 `Contradictory arguments: /A /B`

 See the header file for the message-table, which you can localize (I18N) to suit your needs.

+## ATL/COM Component

+To allow the library to be used in languages with COM binding support, you can build an ATL/COM project under the COM directory; after the build succeeds, register the library traditionally (see the output directory, which depends on Debug/release mode and 32/64 bit architecture).

+    REM Do this elevated
+    regsvr32 linkom_atl.dll

+With your preferred development environment, bind your project/source to the Linkom_atl DLL, or the Linkom.1 ProgID.
+See your language/IDE/Platform manual/reference for guidelines on how to bind to COM objects.

 ## FAQ